Key Takeaways:

 Ask your customers

-The best way to get inside information about what customers are looking for is simply by asking them!
-You can conduct surveys or questionnaires online or in-store or have employees engage with customers directly so that you can get as much insight as possible into their buying habits.
+The best way to gain insight into what customers are looking for is to simply ask them.
+You can conduct surveys or questionnaires online or in-store, or have employees engage with customers directly so that you can get as much insight as possible into their buying habits.
 This will help you determine what items should be stocked to maximize your STR.

 Role of Retail POS Systems in STR Optimization